AccelerationNet/wp-db-table-editor/README.md

  * `autoHeight`: passes the autoHeight option to slickgrid (makes there not be a vertical scrollbar on the grid and instead in the window)
+ * `async_data`: request data asyncronously instead of inlining it.
+Makes slow queries "seem" faster.
+ * `default_values`: an a_array of default values that new rows should have

 Example: